Medical Policy: 08.01.20

 Manipulation of the Knee and Manipulation of the Shoulder

 Shoulder - Manipulation of the shoulder under anesthesia is medically necessary when performed to treat adhesive capsulitis of the shoulder.
+When there is failure of conservative medical management, including medications with or without articular injections, home exercise programs and physical therapy.

 Manipulation of the knee and shoulder will be denied as investigational when reported for any other conditions.